neonevm/neon-evm.docs/docs/glossary.md

 ---

-### Web 3
-In the context of Ethereum, these are decentralized apps that run on the blockchain and allow anyone to participate without monetising their personal data.

----

 ### Transaction
 A complete all-or-nothing change to the blockchain.
 A combination of one or more actions.
 Usually the execution result of a smart contract.